 William A. Hunton Jr.

 *William Alphaeus Hunton, Jr. was born on this date in 1903.
 He was a Black scholar and a political activist.

-From in Atlanta, Georgia, his grandfather, Stanton Hunton, was a slave, an abolitionist, and a close friend of John Brown who participated in the planning of the battle of Harper's Ferry. his mother was Addie Waites Hunton, a suffragist.
+From Atlanta, Georgia, his grandfather, Stanton Hunton, was a slave, an abolitionist, and a close friend of John Brown who participated in the planning of the battle of Harper's Ferry. his mother was Addie Waites Hunton, a suffragist.
 The family moved to Brooklyn after the Atlanta Riots of 1906.
 Hunton attended Boys High School in Brooklyn and worked as a porter to finance his education after his father died prematurely in 1916.
 He graduated from Howard University in 1924, and Harvard University in 1926.
 He then became an instructor, lecturer, and assistant professor in the English and Romance Languages Department at Howard.
 During this time, he was also a Ph.D. candidate at New York University and attended the founding convention of the National Negro Congress in Chicago in 1936.

 He helped launch the Washington, D.C. branch of that organization and was the chairman of its Labor Committee.
 He led and participated in several campaigns to "blast Jim Crow out of Washington," and in his own words, "make the District budget serve the human needs of the community."
 Through boycotts, picket lines, demonstrations, petitions, and strikes, they confronted racism against Blacks in the federal government, stores, hotels, and various branches of industry, as well as in the fields of health, education, and housing.